sanand0/til/til.md

 21 Nov 2023

-- #PODCAST Derek Sivers: No Wasted Words podcast
+- #podcast Derek Sivers: No Wasted Words podcast
   - Don't write a book.
 Put ideas out on the Internet and get feedback.
 Then iterate.
 TAKEAWAY: Don't write a series of blog posts.
 Blog a series of book chapters!
   - Share everything you believe.
 That shares your personality and others can benefit
   - Brian Eno used to slow down his ambient music two times before shipping.
 That's because when crafting it we get too close and edit it to crisply compared to what the audience needs